-Now, technically I prefer to combine the Mediterranean diet with a taste of Asia to create what I call the Pan Asian Modified Mediterranean (PAMM) diet.
-PAMM emphasizes fruits, vegetables, legumes, nuts, lean protein, and healthy fats at every meal.
+Now, technically I prefer to combine the Mediterranean diet with a taste of Asia to create what I call the Pan Asian Mediterranean (PAM) diet.
+PAM emphasizes fruits, vegetables, legumes, nuts, lean protein, and healthy fats at every meal.
 For best results, here's how I recommend you put together your menu:

-- 30-35 percent monounsaturated fats, including but not limited to olive oil, nuts, and avocado.
+- 35-40 percent saturated and monounsaturated fats, including but not limited to olive oil, nuts, and avocado.

-It's very important to limit lean protein to 25-30 percent of a meal.
+It's very important to limit lean protein to 20–25 percent of a meal.
 This portion size can be gauged as a piece of lean chicken breast, fish, or meat (about 6 ounces and 200 calories).
 That's roughly the same size as the palm of your hand, or one-quarter of a full-sized dinner plate.
-I emphasize that the protein be lean because you'll get a whopping dose of saturated fat if your meats are marbled.

-I know that some of you are skptical of healthy heart nutrition plans, so let me tell you something else about the PAMM diet.
+I know that some of you are skeptical of healthy heart nutrition plans, so let me tell you something else about the PAM diet.
 It's not just scientifically sound.
-I've tested it myself--along with a lot of other diet plans--and it's delicious!
+I've tested it myself—along with a lot of other diet plans—and it's delicious!
 I challenge you to give it a try.
 To get you started, here are some of my favorite recipes.
 Let me know what you think!